 I have to say that we had a great experience.
 I loved the simplicity of this dish.
 I do not have access to jamón serrano, but I can make this dish with regular ham or bacon.

-If you prefer it without eggs, add a small red pepper chopped in cubes, like I found in one of my Spanish cookbooks.
-In Spain, we had this dish by itself, but if you think that it is too simple for you, serve it next to a piece of meat.
+If you prefer it without eggs, add a small red pepper chopped in cubes, as I found in one of my Spanish cookbooks.
+In Spain, we had this dish by itself, but if you think it is too simple, serve it next to a piece of meat.

 I personally made it last night with some roasted chicken.

-This dish can be also served as a side dish for the holidays.
-I know a lot of people who have peas as a side dish, so this might be a great option if you like them.
+This dish can also be served as a side dish for the holidays.
+I know many people who have peas as a side dish, so this might be a great option if you like them.

-Start by chopping an onion and few cloves of garlic.
+Start by chopping an onion and a few cloves of garlic.
 Chop the ham or bacon very small.
-In a cooking pan, heat up some extra virgin olive oil and add onions, garlic, red pepper and ham.
+Heat some extra virgin olive oil in a cooking pan and add onions, garlic, red pepper, and ham.

 Saute them until translucent.
 Add the green peas (I added frozen ones) and let them cook together.